Private equity conferences don’t typically draw attendance from labour unions – unless their members are there to protest LBOs.

-Whilst ancillary benefits to responsible investing like improved public perception were certainly important talking points at the event, speakers and delegates repeatedly stressed that integrating ESG practices at every stage of the investment process – not just during due diligence – must have, and does have, clear financial benefits.
+Last week's conference was a reminder that by far the best strategy to counter such scepticism is to discuss the relevance of ESG in relation to the one thing that no one doubts is close to private equity’s heart: the bottom line.
+Whilst ancillary benefits to responsible investing like improved public perception were certainly important talking points at the event, speakers and delegates repeatedly stressed that integrating ESG practices at every stage of the investment process, and not just during due diligence, must have, and does have, clear financial benefits.

-Elizabeth Seeger, head of KKR’s green portfolio programme, pointed to the $160 million in operating costs KKR has saved in two years across eight portfolio companies by eliminating 345,000 metric tons of CO2 emissions, 8,500 tons of paper and 1.2 million tons of waste.
+Take Elizabeth Seeger for instance, head of KKR’s green portfolio programme.
+Speaking to PEO on the fringes of the event (click here to watch the video), Seeger pointed to the $160 million in operating costs KKR has saved in two years across eight portfolio companies by eliminating 345,000 metric tons of CO2 emissions, 8,500 tons of paper and 1.2 million tons of waste.

-A labour union executive in attendance gave the example of a private equity-backed business closing a manufacturing plant because it made financial sense for the company to take those operations offshore.
-How should the LPs invested in this business react – should they accept the GP’s judgment, or is it a matter for the LP advisory board?
-And how should they, let alone the GP, balance being a good corporate citizen at the local level against what may be financially sound for an investment on a global level, longer-term?
+An SEIU executive gave the example of a private equity-backed business closing a US manufacturing plant because it made financial sense for the company to take those operations offshore.
+How should the limited partners invested in this business react to this kind of measure being taken – should they simply accept the GP’s judgment, or is it a matter for the LP advisory board to weigh in on?
+And how should they, let alone the GP, balance being a good corporate citizen at the local level in the short-term against what may be financially sound for an investment on a global level, longer-term?

 “Sometimes tough decisions will have to be made,” acknowledged Margot Wirth, head of private equity for CalSTRS, who added that in part because of such dilemmas, LPs would likely ask for more direct control in the future – which in itself is quite a controversial issue.

 Clearly, there are still some big conceptual obstacles to overcome if ESG is to become a cornerstone of the private equity business model everywhere.
-But as more players wake up to the risk-reward pay-offs that ESG appears to already be delivering to early adopter private equity firms, and as more investors expect managers to implement an ESG framework, the issue will become ever more acute.
+But as more players wake up to the risk-reward pay-offs that ESG appears to already be delivering to early adopter private equity firms, and as more investors expect managers to implement an ESG framework, the issue will become ever more acute for the entire industry.